Mizar: ζ^{2} Ursae Majoris

 ζ^{2} Ursae Majoris is a single-lined spectroscopic binary, and the visible spectrum is of an Am star, named for their unusually strong lines of some metals.
 The spectral type of kA1h(eA)mA7IV-V is in a form used for metallic-lined stars: the type is A1 based on the calcium K lines, early A based on the hydrogen lines, and A7 based on lines of other metals.
 The luminosity class is ranked between main sequence and subgiant.
 An analysis of the star's properties instead suggest it is in the main sequence.
-The main star is 1.85 times more massive than the Sun.
+The main star is 1.85 times the mass of the Sun.

 The secondary component is a small star of undefined spectral type, with 25% of the Sun's mass.

 Other names

 Mizar is known as Vashistha, one of the Saptarishi, in traditional Indian astronomy.

 Chinese Taoism personifies ζ Ursae Majoris as the Lu star.

 In Chinese, 北斗 (Běi Dǒu), meaning Northern Dipper, refers to an asterism equivalent to the Big Dipper.
 Consequently, the Chinese name for ζ Ursae Majoris itself is 北斗六 Běi Dǒu liù, (the Sixth Star of Northern Dipper) and 開陽 Kāi Yáng, (Star of The Opener of Heat).

 In the Mi'kmaq myth of the great bear and the seven hunters, Mizar is Chickadee and Alcor is his cooking pot.